bluestatedigital/SocialEEsta/README.markdown

 #BSD SocialEEsta v1.0

+##All Social.
+No Fuss.

-SocialEEsta adds social buttons to your ExpressionEngine pages with a minimum of fuss.
+SocialEEsta adds social buttons to your ExpressionEngine pages with no fuss.

 It supports Twitter's Tweet & Follow buttons, Facebook's Like button, and Google's +1 button.

+## HTML5 Social Buttons By Default

 SocialEEsta defaults to the HTML5 versions of these buttons; use the {exp:socialeesta:scripts} tag to add the Javascript required for each of these buttons to work.